-I was born in London in 1970 and grew up with a bicultural and bilingual heritage influenced by the language and cultural differences in my family with roots in Ireland, Greece, and the shores of the Black Sea.
-My cross cultural education trained me to balance the perspective of both an insider and an outsider understanding the relativity of a viewpoint.
+I was born in London in 1970 and grew up with a multicultural and multilingual heritage influenced by the language and cultural differences in my family with roots in Ireland, Greece, and the shores of the Black Sea (one side of grandparents were Pontic Greeks).
+My cross cultural education trained me to balance the perspective of both an insider and an outsider, understanding the relativity of a viewpoint.

 My inspiration and interest in photography, is based I believe, in the uniqueness of each fraction of a second that the shutter remains open for.
 In Henri Cartier-Bresson’s words it is ‘once, and forever’.
 It cannot be repeated.
 And somehow, sometimes, within these small fractions of time, there evolves a timelessness.
 This at least is the challenge.
 To see, to become aware, to witness.

 The Portfolio under the heading Photographs, is divided into [i] & [ii], the division being chronological, [i]: 1997-2020, [ii]: 2021-